.

 Colourful streets, old mansions and the best local food on the island.

-A visit to Phuket is not complete without a walk through the old streets of Phuket Town.
+Old Phuket Town is famous for its colourful Sino-Portuguese streets, and a visit to Phuket is not complete without walking through them.
 The Sino-Portuguese mansions and shophouses on Thalang Road, Soi Romanee and Phang Nga Road date back to the tin mining era.
 The town was renovated in recent years, and the ugly electric cables were buried underground.
 Today you will find street art, small cafes, local restaurants and Chinese shrines on almost every corner.
 On Sundays, the Phuket Walking Street market takes over Thalang Road with local food stalls, music and handmade souvenirs.
 It is a great half-day of exploration.

 Read More!